The Social War: When ancient Rome imploded

 These campaigns made him very popular with the people.
 Following his impressive military career, he entered into politics, which he was less adept at.

-Marius would be elected consul five more times between 104 to 100 BC, which showed how popular he was with the voting majority.
+Marius would be elected consul another five times between 104 to 100 BC, which showed how popular he was with the voting majority.

 However, many senators resented his popularity and Marius' time in politics was marked by conflict with the optimates.